Uncertainty principles with error term in Gelfand-Shilov spaces: Introduction and results

 As shown in \cite[Corollary~2.2]{Alphonse-20b} and \cite[Lemma~5.2]{Martin-21}, the semigroup generated by the fractional (an-)isotropic Shubin operator $((-\Delta)^m + \abs{x}^{2k})^\theta$ with $k,m\in\NN$ and $\theta > 1/(2m)$ satisfies \eqref{eq:smoothing} with

-Hence, Corollary~\ref{cor:observability} can be applied, which reproduces \cite[Corollary~2.12]{Martin-21} up to a power of $T$ in the observability constant.
+Hence, Corollary~\ref{cor:observability} can be applied, which reproduces \cite[Corollary~2.12]{Martin-21}.
 It should however be mentioned that in the general case $\nu = \mu = 1/2$ of Corollary~\ref{cor:observability} (a particular instance being a Shubin operator with $k=m$ and $\theta=1$) stronger results than Corollary~\ref{cor:observability} in terms of the conditions on $\omega$ are available, see \cite[Theorem~3.5]{DickeSV-22}.
 More precisely, in this case the density $\gamma$ is allowed to be variable and exhibit a certain subexponential decay, so that $\omega$ may even have finite measure.
-We are, in fact, able to obtain a variant of Theorem~\ref{thm:uncertainty}, where the density $\gamma$ is allowed to exhibit a polynomial decay, but the result seems not to be sufficient to give observability as in Corollary~\ref{cor:observability}, see Theorem~\ref{thm:uncertainty-decay} and Remark~\ref{rem:ucp} below.
+Note that semigroups satisfying \eqref{eq:smoothing} can also be studied using forced symmetrization (of $\mu$ and $\nu$), see \cite{Alphonse-20b}, but by this approach one in any case loses special characteristics of the particular operator at hand.
+In the present setting, we are able to obtain a variant of Theorem~\ref{thm:uncertainty} where the density $\gamma$ is allowed to exhibit a polynomial decay, but the result seems not to be sufficient to give observability as in Corollary~\ref{cor:observability}, see Theorem~\ref{thm:uncertainty-decay} and Remark~\ref{rem:ucp} below.
 If even $k=m=1$, the Shubin operator corresponds to the harmonic oscillator, for which also a sharper observability constant can be obtained.
 Indeed, \cite[Theorem~6.1]{DickeSV-22} shows that the observability constant can then be chosen to vanish as $T\to\infty$.
-We expect that such results hold also for the general Shubin operators, which would mean that the results discussed here are still not optimal.
+We expect that such results hold also for the general Shubin operators.
+However, this would require setting up a spectral inequality for these operators, which seems out of reach at the moment